jfpalchak/cranberry/README.md

 #### 🛰️ Install Cranberry API

 This application relies on the CranberryAPI for all user data and authentication.
-In order to properly run this web app, you'll need to install its API.
+In order to properly run this web app, you'll need to install and run its companion API.

 You can find the repository containing the necessary files and documentation, with instructions for setup and installation, here: